cropinghigh/zynq_a9_mb/README.md

     Now you need to make a new environment for u-boot, containing some configuration.

     First, recover the MAC address from the very first step of assembly, when you copied it from the working antminer board.
-Set it up with "setenv ethaddr MAC::ADDR::FROM::MINER"
+Set it up with "setenv ethaddr MAC:ADDR:FROM:MINER"

     Then, configure the boot parameters, and save environment to SPI flash:
     ```